MALICE Inria Team

 Saint-Etienne, FRANCE

-The objective of MALICE is to combine the interdisciplinary skills present at the Hubert Curien lab in statistical learning and laser-matter interaction to foster the development of new joint methodological contributions in Physics-informed Machine Learning (PiML) at the interface between ML and Surface Engineering.
-The members of the project-team have complementary backgrounds in computer science, applied mathematics, statistics and optimization.
-They also benefit from the expertise of physicists of the lab in modeling ultrashort laser-matter interaction which makes possible scientific breakthroughs in both domains.
-On the one hand, surface engineering raises numerous machine learning challenges, including (i) a limited access to training data due to time-consuming experimental setups and the availability of only incomplete background knowledge (typically in the form of Partial Differential Equations - PDEs), (ii) the need of deriving theoretical (generalization, approximation, optimization) guarantees on models learned from both data and physical knowledge and (iii) a strong necessity to transfer knowledge from one dynamical system to another.
-On the other hand, the advances carried out in machine learning allow to better understand the physics underlying the mechanisms of laser/radiation-matter interaction, enabling to address numerous societal challenges in the fields of space, nuclear, defense, energy or health.
+Leveraging the skills present at the Hubert Curien lab in physics, MALICE aims to foster the development of new methodological contributions in Physics-informed Machine Learning (PiML) with a primary targeted application in Surface Engineering, making possible scientific breakthroughs in both Machine Learning and Physics.
+Our team focuses on several challenges, including (i) a limited access to training data and the availability of only incomplete background knowledge (typically in the form of Partial Differential Equations - PDEs), (ii) the need of deriving theoretical (generalization, approximation, optimization) guarantees on models learned from both data and physical knowledge and (iii) a strong necessity to transfer knowledge from one dynamical system to another.
+The advances carried out in machine learning allow to better understand the physics underlying the mechanisms of laser/radiation-matter interaction, enabling to address numerous societal challenges in the fields of space, nuclear, defense, energy or health.

-MALICE is organized according to the following three axes:
+MALICE envisions its activity according to the following three objectives:

-Axis 2: Integration and extraction of knowledge in surface engineering
+2: Integration and extraction of knowledge via physics-informed ML models

-Axis 3: Domain generalization and transfer learning for surface engineering
+3: Domain generalization and transfer learning between physical dynamics

 Contact marc.sebban@inria.fr in case you wish to apply to an Inria research associate (CR or ISFP) position in our team